OSG — Octave Specialty Group, Inc.

 - 2026 Expectations:

-- Insurance Distribution Segment: Anticipated organic revenue growth of at least 20%.
+- Insurance Distribution Segment: Anticipates organic revenue growth of at least 20% and adjusted EBITDA of approximately $40 million.

-- Specialty Insurance Segment: Expected gross written premiums of around $410 million and adjusted EBITDA of approximately $7.5 million.
+- Specialty Insurance Segment (Everspan): Forecasts gross written premiums of around $410 million and adjusted EBITDA of about $7.5 million.

-- Corporate Adjusted Expenses: Projected to be below $30 million.
+- Corporate Adjusted Expenses: Expected to be below $30 million.

-- Consolidated Adjusted Net Income: Expected to be around $0.50 per share.
+- Consolidated Adjusted Net Income: Projected at around $0.50 per share for 2026.

 4. Bad News, Challenges, or Points of Concern

-- Increased Losses: The Q4 net loss was attributed to acquisition costs, exit from the financial guarantee business, and an impairment of a legacy investment.
+- Increased Net Loss: The higher loss in Q4 2025 was attributed to acquisition costs, exit from the financial guarantee business, and an impairment of a legacy investment.

-- High G&A Ratio: At 11.7%, higher than desired, although expected to decrease as the company scales.
+- G&A Ratio: Elevated at 11.7%, with expectations for reduction as the company scales.

 5. Notable Q&A Insights